quitesimpleorg/looqs/README.md

 ### Contributing
-Fow now, github issues and pull-requests are preferred, but you can also just email your patches or issues to : looqs at quitesimple.org
+Fow now, github issues and pull-requests are preferred, but you can also just email your patches or issues to: looqs at quitesimple.org

 ## Build